Mickey4541/Pet-Adoption-Site-Poject/Backend/Note.md

 module.exports = authorizeRoles;
 ```
 - Till here, we have completed a role based access control and protected our routes by using access token.

+# now do CRUD of animal and add adopterroute and adoptermodel.js for storing the details of adopter who adopt the animal.